SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 - Ways to view the macro expansion while debugging.
   The SE prototype provides `-Xfrontend -dump-macro-expansions` for this.
-  [XXX TR: Is this flag what we should suggest folks use, or will there be better command-line options coming?]
+  [TR: Is this flag what we should suggest folks use, or will there be better command-line options coming?]

 - Use diagnostics for macros that have constraints/requirements